iamironz/unsafe/README.md

 ##Android unsafe wrapper
 Documented android unsafe wrapper for using internal `sun.misc.Unsafe` api.
 Android has no `sun.misc.Unsafe` class in standard sdk library.
-This library solve this problem by using compiled direct access to system class library.
+This library solve this problem by using compiled direct access to system class library (without using reflection).

 ####Use only with experimental proposes and between per-compiled dependency from jcenter because `sun.misc.Unsafe` doesn't included in sdk library!